Skip to main content

 The face of forests in Germany is marked by extensive a spruce populations in the south and large scale pine population in the north.
 This is a result of the human activity over the past 250 years.

-In the future, the forests should be characterized as far as possible by diversely structured mixed populations.
-This is the target of forest conversion throughout Germany.
-But this also has an impact on the water balance.
-The impact of the individual phases of forest conversion on the water balance is an important research topic for the Thünen Institute.
+In future, the forest landscape should be characterised by mixed stands of coniferous and deciduous trees with as diverse a structure as possible.
+This is the aim of forest reorganisation throughout Germany.
+This also influences the water balance of the forests.
+How the water balance changes in the individual phases of forest reorganisation is an important research topic at the Thünen Institute.

 Video